yswery/Shape-Shift-Updates/README.md

 - Formatted email layout
 - Refactored code
 - Make use of dotenv environment system
+- Add BTC pricing from CoinCap.io (used by Shapeshift)

 ### _Version 0.1_
 - Initial commit